-Vaughan Metropolitan Centre and Major office uses greater than 12,500 m2 per lot will be located in the Vaughan Metropolitan subways Centre and at future subway stations.
-Intensification Areas Office uses up 12,500 m2 per lot will be permitted in appropriate Intensification Areas .
-Employment Areas Office uses up to 7,500 m2 per lot will be permitted in Prestige Employment designations.
-Ancillary offices, directly associated with another employment use, will be permitted throughout Employment Areas .
+A hierarchy of office uses will provide for the appropriate Vaughan Major office uses greater than 12,500 m2 per locations for offices that reinforce Vaughan's urban Metropolitan be located in the Vaughan Metropolitan Ce structure, support transit use and provide opportunities Centre and and at future subway stations. for economic growth.
+Office uses will be permitted in the subways Vaughan Metropolitan Intensification Office uses up 12,500 m2 per lot will be perm Centre, Intensification Areas and Areas appropriate Intensification Areas.
+Employment Areas in accordance with the detailed Employment Office uses up to 7,50010,000 m per lot will land use designations in Chapter 9 of this Plan.
+Areas permitted in Prestige Employment designat Ancillary offices, directly associated with ano employment use, will be permitted throughou Employment Areas.

-- 5.2.2.2.
-To direct major office developments by: - a. requiring all office uses greater than 12,500 square metres per lot to locate in the Vaughan Metropolitan Centre, within 500 metres of an existing or planned subway station, or where permitted through a Secondary Plan; - promoting the Vaughan Metropolitan Centre as an attractive location for corporate headquarters, and Regional, Provincial and Federal government offices; and. - c. developing programs, incentives and partnership opportunities to attract major office uses and corporate headquarters to the Vaughan Metropolitan Centre; - 5.2.2.3.
+5.2.2.2.
+To direct major office developments by:

+- a. encouragingrequiring all office uses greater than 12,500 square metres per lot to locate in the Vaughan Metropolitan Centre, within 500 metres of an existing or planned subway station, or where permitted through a Secondary Plan; - b. promoting the Vaughan Metropolitan Centre as an attractive location for corporate headquarters, and Regional, Provincial and Federal government offices; and, - c. developing programs, incentives and partnership opportunities to attract major office uses and corporate headquarters to the Vaughan Metropolitan Centre. - 5.2.2.3.
 To attract a wide variety of office uses to Intensification Areas, including professional, service, scientific and technical offices, and to encourage clusters of related uses to allow increased efficiency and shared support services.
-Office uses in Intensification Areas will be permitted up to 12,500 square metres per lot with the actual permissions being reflective of the type of Intensification Area in which it is located, the transit service available and the surrounding context. - 5.2.2.4.
-To allow accessory office uses, directly associated with another employment use, in all Employment Areas and to direct any non-accessory office uses in Employment Areas, up to 7,500 square metres per lot, to Prestige Employment designations where they will be better accessed by transit and/or visible along the 400-series highways and arterials.
+Office uses in Intensification Areas will be permitted targeted at facilities of up to 12,500 square metres per lot with the actual permissions being reflective of the type of Intensification Area in which it is located, the transit service available and the surrounding context. - 5.2.2.4.
+To allow accessory office uses, directly associated with another employment use, in all Employment Areas and to direct any non-accessory office uses in Employment Areas, to up to 7,500 10,000 square metres per lot, theo Prestige Employment or Employment Commercial Mixed-Use designations where they will be better accessed by transit and/or accessible to visible along the the 400-series highways and arterials streets.
+The maximum size of a non-accessory office use in a Prestige Employment Area shall be 10,000 sq m., provided that sites located at higher profile locations or in proximity to planned transit stations may be considered for higher densities, at the time of consideration of -a Secondary Plan, Block Plan approval and/or the implementing zoning by-law amendment.,

 "Accessory" office and retail uses are those directly associated with the primary permitted land use.
-For example, A manufacturer may engage in retail sales on the same lot as the factory where the products manufactured in the factory are sold.
+For example, a manufacturer may engage in retail sales on the same lot as the factory where the products manufactured in the factory are sold.
 Office uses for the manufacturer may also be attached to the factory.
 All other retail or office uses are not considered "accessory".